RLBot/RLBot/README.md

 # RLBot

 ### Short Description
-RLBot is a program to play rocket league by reading values from the process memory as input and outputing button presses to the game.
+RLBot is a framewwork to create bots to play rocket league that reads values from the game and outputs button presses to the game.
 RLBot works for 1v1 exhibition games of player vs player opponent.
 I use vjoy + pyvjoy + x360ce to acheive the controller simulation.
 All autonomous bots that are created should be fed game values as input and perform whatever processing they wish before outputting key presses as output.
 The idea is to allow player made bots to be interchangeable.
 One of the bots being worked on, and my initial project, requires Google Tensorflow.

-#### Future Goals
+#### Tournament
-Host a tournament for players to pit their created bots against each other!
-Need to layout official rules for this (ex.
-Allowed process time and make official input/output vector rules).
+Inagural tournament submission deadline: October 2, 2017, 11:59PM Pacific
+Inagural tournament stream: October 6, 2017, Begins 7:00PM-10:00PM Pacific.
+Continues on the 7th from 10:00AM-? if necessary.

 #### ToDo
 - General bug fixes as they come up